GTAmodding/gta3script-specs/SPECIFICATION.md

 The type of a string identifier is a text label.

 ### String Constants

-A string constant is category of identifier which is resolved to integers during compilation.

 ```
 string_constant := ('A'..'Z') [ {graph_char} (graph_char - ':') ] ;